waraunika/note-cn/Chapter 4 Network Layer.md

 - it receives a packet and selects the optimum path to forward the packet across the network
 ## F. Gateway
 - software or combination of software and hardware, that works for exchanging data among networks which are using different protocols for sharing data
-- used to connect multiple networks and pass packets from one packet to the other network
+- used to connect multiple networks and pass packets from one network to the other network
 - able to convert or translate the data format, although the data itself remains unchanged
 # 4.2 Addressing
 ## A. Internet Protocol